 2. Landa Library and Conservancy | Always Open daylight hours | Free

-This is another beautiful location, free and open to the public.
-I have my suggested times to use this location to avoid crowds, but you can really shoot here at anytime.
+This is another beautiful location, however you will need to obtain a permit from the San Antonio Film Commission 6 weeks in advance of the shoot.
+(Links below to the process for obtaining a permit.)
 There is also interesting architecture found on this public space, and I would really like to learn more about the origins of the archways overlooking the gardens.

 3. San Antonio Japanese Tea Garden | Always Open daylight hours | $20 Photo Permit